MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Setting IPD is not applicable for HoloLens 2, since eye positions are computed by the system.

+### Device using Auto-login asks for log-in

+A HoloLens 2 device can be configured to automatically login in via **Settings** -> **Accounts** -> **Sign-in Options** -> and under **Required** setting the value to **Never**.
+Some users may be required to log-in to the device again when updating a device with a substantially large update, such as a feature update.

+Example of when this could occur:

+- Updating a device from Windows Holographic, version 2004 (Build 19041.xxxx) to Windows Holographic, version 21H1 (Build 20346.xxxx)
+- Updating a device to take a large update on the same major build, e.g. Windows Holographic, version 2004 to Windows Holographic, version 20H2
+- Updating a device from a factory image to the latest image

+This should not occur during:

+- Devices taking a monthly servicing update

+Work around methods:

+- Sign-in methods such as PIN, Password, Iris, Web Authentication, or FIDO2 keys.
+- If device PIN cannot be remembered, and other authentication methods are not available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-procedure).

+### Microsoft Edge fails to launch

+> [!NOTE]
+> This issue was originally created with the shipping version of Microsoft Edge in-mind.
+This issue may be resolved in the [new Microsoft Edge](hololens-new-edge.md).
+If it is not, please file feedback.

+A few customers have reported an issue where Microsoft Edge fails to launch.
+For these customers, the issue persists through reboot and is not resolved with Windows or application updates.
+If you're experiencing this issue and you've confirmed [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), please file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and sub-category: Install and Update > Downloading, installing, and configuring Windows Update.

+There are no known workarounds as we've been unable to root cause the issue so far.
+Filing a bug via Feedback Hub will help our investigation!

+### Keyboard does not switch to special characters

+There is an issue during OOBE, where once the user has chosen a work or school account and is entering their password, trying to switch to the special characters on the keyboard by tapping the &123 button does not change to special characters.

+Work-arounds:
+-	Close the keyboard and reopen it by tapping the text field.
+-	Incorrectly enter your password.
+When the keyboard is relaunched next time it will then work as expected.
+- Web Authentication, close the keyboard and select **Sign in from another device**.
+-	If entering only numbers, a user may press and hold certain keys to open an expanded menu.
+-	Using a USB keyboard.

+This does not affect:
+- Users who choose to use a personal account.

+### Blue screen is shown after unenrolling from Insider preview builds on a device reflashed with an Insider build

+This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.

+This does not affect:
+- Users who are not enrolled in Windows Insider
+- Insiders:
+    - If a device has been enrolled since Insider builds were version 18362.x
+    - If they flashed an Insider signed 19041.x build AND stay enrolled in the Insider program

+Work-around:
+- Avoid the issue
+    - Flash a non-insider build.
+One of the regular monthly updates.
+    - Stay on Insider Preview
+- Reflash the device

+    1. Put the [HoloLens 2 into flashing mode](https://review.docs.microsoft.com/hololens/hololens-recovery?branch=master#hololens-2) manually by fully powering down while not connect.
+Then while holding Volume up, tap the Power button.

+    1. Connect to the PC and open Advanced Recovery Companion.

+    1. Flash the HoloLens 2 to the default build.

 ## Display
 ### Holograms don't look good